yxie80/Hackintosh-A-Z87-HD3-OBSOLETE-/README.md

 Select and start the SSD on which Catalina is installed on.

 # Updating Hackintosh
- First, install latest Clover build (Did's version) and update kexts, then update to latest MacOS.
+ First, install latest Clover build (https://github.com/CloverHackyColor/CloverBootloader/releases) and update kexts, then update to latest MacOS.

 # Confirmed working
 -	CPU, RAM, Fans, etc.